ClimateImpactLab/hierarchical-estimation/interpolate/README.md

 numerical Hessian will be calculated to estimate the standard errors.

 The result, `result`, is a list containing four sets of values:
- - `betas`: a vector of length `K`, containing the predictor coefficients
+ - `betas`: a vector of length `K`, containing the predictor coefficients.
- - `gammas`: a matrix of size `K x L`, containing the covariate coefficients
+ - `gammas`: a vector of size `sum(kls)`, containing the covariate coefficients.
+The order is by predictor.
+ - `sigma`: a vector of heteroskedastic error standard deviations for each ADM2 region.
- - `ses.betas`: A vector of length `K`, containing the standard error for each predictor coefficient
+ - `ses.betas`: A vector of length `K`, containing the standard error for each predictor coefficient.
- - `ses.gammas`: A matrix of size `K x L`, containing the standard error for each covariate coefficient
+ - `ses.gammas`: A matrix of size `K x L`, containing the standard error for each covariate coefficient.

+## Table-based API

+For datasets that are stored as tables of observations, the table-based API wraps the main functionality of the system for more convenience.
+Two functions are provided, `ta.estimate.logspec` to call `estimate.logspec` and `ta.estimate.vcv` to call `estimate.vcv`.
+These functions replace the parameters `yy, xxs, zzs, kls, adm1, adm2` with more table-friendly `df, outname, adm1name, adm2name, prednames, covarnames`, as defined below:

+ - `df`: A data.frame with all of the relevant information.
+ - `outname`: A string for the name of the column describing the outcome variable.
+ - `adm1name` and `adm2name`: String for the names of the columns defining the ADM1 and ADM2 regions.
+ - `prednames`: The names of the columns for the predictors.
+Each predictor name is repeated as many times as the covariates it has.

+See an EXAMPLE